CN22 and CN23 Customs Forms: The Complete UK Seller Guide (2026)

 Quick answer

 If you sell on eBay UK and post abroad, the customs form is the single piece of paperwork most likely to decide whether your parcel glides through the border or sits in a customs shed for three weeks while your buyer opens an “item not received” case.
 The rules themselves are simple, but they hide in three different places: Royal Mail’s guidance, HMRC’s tariff rules, and eBay’s own VAT handling for EU orders.
-This guide pulls all three together: which form you need, how to complete every field, what Royal Mail Click & Drop automates for you, and what to do with eBay’s IOSS number so your EU buyer isn’t charged VAT twice.
+This guide pulls all three together: which form you need, how to complete every field, what Royal Mail Click & Drop automates for you, and how to pass eBay’s IOSS number electronically so your EU buyer is not charged import VAT twice.

 What are CN22 and CN23 customs forms?